 Back to the plays.

-We had just seen Shakespeare’s AS YOU LIKE IT two weeks before, at the Seattle Rep’s People’s Production, bringing in a cast of a least one hundred persons, almost all volunteers, and I don’t know how many times we had seen it before.
-So why see it again?
+We had just seen Shakespeare’s AS YOU LIKE IT two weeks before, at Seattle Rep’s Public Works program, bringing in a cast of a least one hundred persons, almost all volunteers.
+I don’t know how many times we had seen As You Like It before, so why see it again?
 I can’t answer that.
 I only know that I almost always find something to like in each production.
 From Illuminations this description: “… a brilliant and evocative investigation into the performance of gender, the truth of love and the search for authenticity that lies at the center of us all.”
 Got that?